 - Both hornets and wasps retain their stinger after using it on a victim, and stings from both creatures are painful.
 However, hornets carry a neurotoxin that can be deadly to humans in rare cases.

 - Hornet nests can get up to the size of a basketball, housing a colony of 100-700 workers plus a queen.

 - Wasp nests are much smaller, measuring 6-8 inches wide to accommodate 20-30 insects.

 Was that large, buzzing insect a wasp or a hornet?
 What do they look like?
 Should you be afraid of it or try to kill it?
-Who would win in a fight between a hornet vs wasp?
-Find out by reading more below.
+Who would win in a fight between hornets and wasps?

-Comparing hornets and wasps is a bit of a misnomer, as hornets are actually a specific type of wasp.
+Comparing hornets vs wasps is a bit of a misnomer, as hornets are actually a specific type of wasp.
 But it’s easy to tell hornets from common wasps.